Oker Dam: Pre-Dam

 The pre-dam (Vorsperre) of the Oker Reservoir is of the gravity dam type, with a height of 20.0 metres.
 The pre-dam can impound up to 520,000 m³ of water and its primary purpose is to control the water level and cleanliness of the Oker Reservoir.
 The dam site was designed as a retention basin (max.
 15 m of water at the pre-dam) in order to create a wetland in the Kellwasser valley.
 Only when there is a very high level of water in the Oker Reservoir are both reservoirs at the same height.
 The water level in the pre-dam lake can even rise a few decimetres higher.

+Bottom Outlet

+The bottom outlet is used only for floods and is only opened in case the normal outlet (located below the Windenhaus) is unable to discharge the water through it.
+It consists of a 1.2 nominal diameter pipe with a screen, an inspection seal, a shutoff valve on the water side, and a piston valve on the airside.
+It has a maximum output capacity of 15 m³/s.

+Spillway

+It has a special type of spillway as it utilized the siphon effect.
+In case of overflow, the water reaches the level of the spillway and starts to discharge and continues to discharge after the water goes a bit lower.
+This has the advantage of being more sensitive to water rising with higher discharge.
+This spillway has only been used twice, once in 1981 and another in 1994.

+The spillway consists of two groups of 2 groups of 4 pipes each, each pipe has a cross-section of 1.5 m² at a level of 416.60 m above sea level (Normalnull).
+Each pipe can push 10-15 m3 /s of water, making the spillway capacity roughly 120 m3 /s.
+Valves are also equipped to the pipes which can reduce the siphon effect in the case that is needed.